 *Glyphosate was not found in any certified organic loaf.

 Whether a miller, baker, retailer, hospital cook, college caterer, eatery owner, café or in our day-to-day lives, we can all say NO TO GLYPHOSATE!

-Since this article was written and sent to print in late 2017, the EC renewed glyphosate's licence for five years, until December 2022.
+Since this article was written in late 2017, the EC renewed glyphosate's licence for five years, until December 2022.